Comparing Real Estate E&O Policies: How to Choose the Right E&O for You

 This team of expert real estate litigators, available 7 days week, will help you proactively resolve issues before they turn into big problems.
 That means you enjoy a DAILY benefit from your CRES E&O policy.
 A CRES Innovation!

 Ask questions, have them write letters, review contracts, create addendums.
-They are your first line of defense whenever you have a potential issue with a seller or buyer.
+They are your first line of defense whenever you have a potential issue with a client.
 They’ll walk you through what to do to help diffuse the situation.

 ClaimPrevent® Services are included with EVERY CRES E&O policy.
 We were the first real estate E&O company to include Legal Services over 20 years ago.
 Read what our customers say!
 You’ll see the word “responsive” over and over in these customer comments.